Ronco75/RSecurity-Task/README.md

 - ✅ Docker containerization on port 8080
 - ✅ Smooth data presentation with filtering and responsive design

+## Live Demo

+The application is deployed and running at: **https://rsecurity-task-production.up.railway.app/**

 ## Quick Start

 ```bash